hypervel/hypervel.org/docs/docs/http-tests.md

 ### Authentication Assertions

-Laravel Hyperf also provides a variety of authentication related assertions for your [PHPUnit](https://phpunit.de/) feature tests:
+Hypervel also provides a variety of authentication related assertions for your [PHPUnit](https://phpunit.de/) feature tests:

 Method  | Description
 ------------- | -------------